Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 Since the Xt-EHR model does not make the distinction, it lacks the functionality of the zibs to relate the AllergyIntolerance and is reactions as diagnoses to conditions and their symptoms.

 Hypersensitity to radiation cannot be expressed using the Xt-EHR model.

+Issues on the Xt-EHR model:
-We need a clearer definition of EHDSAllergyIntolerance.onsetDate for a correct mapping to one of the zibs.
++ We need a clearer definition of EHDSAllergyIntolerance.onsetDate for a correct mapping to one of the zibs.
 Is the diagnosis date or the onset of the condition?
++ The name of the reaction seems to be missing.
++ The date and severity have a cardinality that differs from cardinality of the manifestation, but seem to apply to the manifestation by definition